-As a recent bride, I know that planning a wedding is a lot of work and finding the right photographer can be a stressful, time-consuming task.
-When Jay and I were looking for a wedding photographer we spent hours upon hours looking at websites and portfolios and felt it would be the most difficult decision regarding our wedding.
-To make things even trickier, we had a destination wedding so we weren’t able to meet with our photographer in person before booking him.
-We relied heavily on the body of work that each photographer displayed on their website.
-Luckily, when we found Daniele, we knew immediately that he was the one.
+Planning a wedding is a lot of work and finding the right photographer can be a stressful, time-consuming task.
+When my husband Jay and I were looking for a wedding photographer we spent hours upon hours looking at websites and portfolios and felt it would be the most difficult decision regarding our wedding.
+We were having a destination wedding so we relied heavily on the body of work that each photographer displayed on their website.
+Luckily, when we found our photographer, we knew immediately that he was the one.
 He was amazing in every way and we couldn’t be happier with him and the service he and his videographer provided.
-By getting to know him through social media, following his blog, reading client testimonials, and asking a lot of questions by email, Jay and I knew exactly what to expect on our wedding day and there were no surprises when we met him or even when we received our images and short film a few months later.
+By getting to know him through social media, following his blog, and reading client testimonials, Jay and I knew exactly what to expect on our wedding day and there were no surprises when we met him or even when we received our images.
 In order to help brides and grooms have an experience as wonderful as ours, below are some of the questions that I believe every bride and groom should know the answer to before booking a wedding photographer.
-If you are happy with the responses your potential photographer gives you then you just may be one step closer to booking and checking one more thing off the list!
+If you’re happy with the responses your potential photographer gives you then you just may be one step closer to booking and checking one more thing off the list!

-- How long will you stay?
+- When does coverage start and end?
 Find out how long your photographers will provide coverage on your wedding day and if they will cover all the parts of the day that you want photographed, including getting ready up until the reception.
 Personally, all of my full day coverage collections start at prep and end once you have cut your wedding cake.

-- Is there an assistant or second shooter?
-How many hours will he/she stay?
+- Will there be a second photographer?
 Sometimes photographers bring along an assistant and other times they bring along a second shooter.
 These two are very different.
 Assistants do just that: assist the photographer.
 They generally don’t take pictures and don’t provide coverage at a location different from that of the photographer.
 A second photographer is another professional photographer and he/she is there to take pictures from a different perspective or angle, and sometimes even at an entirely different location than the primary photographer.
 If the groom is getting ready at another location you want to make sure that the second photographer will be able to photograph him while the primary photographs the bride.
 And you want to make sure that while one photographer is getting all the must-have posed shots, another photographer is getting the candid shots of moments that are happening all around.
 My current full day wedding collections include both a second professional photographer and an assistant to help me with photography needs – or fluff your dress and hold your bouquet when needed!

 - Can we see a complete wedding?
-All photographers put their best work and favorite images in a portfolio.
 Once you know you like the photographer’s style, ask to see a complete wedding to get a true sense of their coverage.
 Make sure that all parts of the day are represented in their coverage of a wedding including getting ready, ceremony, portraits, family portraits, reception, and cake-cutting, but also make sure they are getting unplanned moments such as grandma shedding a tear during your ceremony or crazy Uncle Bob’s dance moves on the dance floor.
 If you’d like to see one of my complete weddings feel free to contact me here.

-- How many images will we get?
+- How many images will we receive?
 Find out an approximate number of images provided by your photographer.
-Will they tell the story of your day in 500 images or in 1,000+ images?
+Will they tell the story of your day in 500 images or in 1,000 images?
 While the quality is what’s most important, you still want to make sure that your photographer is going to provide enough images to cover the day.
 Personally, I deliver about 100 images per hour of coverage.

 - How will my images be delivered?
 This question is one of the most important ones.
 Make sure you understand how your images will be delivered.
 Online gallery?
 Heirloom wedding album?
 Here at Idalia Photography, all of our collections include a virtual reveal session to view your photos for the first time as well as an online gallery that will allow you to view, download, share, and print un-watermarked, edited images and albums are included in all collections.

 Top 10 Questions to Ask Your Wedding Photographer by NJ Wedding Photographers Idalia Photography